the art of living intentionally

 The good news?
 It’s easier to live a more intentional life than you think.
 So here are my four tried-and-true steps to starting the new year (or a new day) with more purpose and intention.

-Step 1: Know Your Desires
+Step 1: Know your desires

 Recognizing your desires may not be obvious at first.
 So start with a simple daily journal practice, ideally before or after meditation.
 Jot down everything that stirs or calls your heart, regardless of how big or small it is.
 This takes as little as two minutes a day, but significantly helps you recognize the forces driving your thoughts and actions in a big way.